 Sarajevo is a tale of two cities: the city before 1992 and the city after.

-Pre-1992 Sarajevo is that which is first apparent to visitors; it is the city of east-meets-west, where, from the center of town, the eastern side of the city is a mini Istanbul, reflecting its establishment and first 400 years as an Ottoman Turkish city.
-From the west of the center, the city is a mini-Vienna, reflecting its 40 (highly productive) years of Austro-Hungarian rule, which brought Europe’s first electric-tram system.
-It is the city where Gavrilo Princip, trained by the Black Hand in Serbia, assassinated the future Emperor of the Austro-Hungarian Empire, Franz Ferdinand – the excuse for the start of World War I. It is the city that was known as little Jerusalem, where from a main square, one was never more than a few hundred feet of an Eastern Orthodox church, a Catholic Church, a mosque, and a synagogue.
+Pre-1992 Sarajevo is that which is first apparent to visitors.
+It is the literal embodiment of east-meets-west.
+Everything east of the town center is a mini Istanbul, reflecting its establishment and first 400 years as an Ottoman Turkish city.
+Everything to west of the center is a mini-Vienna, reflecting its 40 (highly productive) years of Austro-Hungarian rule, which brought Europe’s first electric-tram system.
+It is the city where Gavrilo Princip, trained by the Black Hand in Serbia, assassinated the Franz Ferdinand, future Emperor of the Austro-Hungarian Empire, the excuse for the start of World War I. A city formerly known as “little Jerusalem,” where you were never more than a few hundred feet of an Eastern Orthodox church, a Catholic Church, a mosque, and a synagogue.
 It was the gem of the former united Yugoslavia, when it hosted the 1984 XIV Winter Olympic Games.

-Sarajevo was under siege from 1992-1995, surrounded by the Serb army, the scars of the war are visible on the facades of buildings, on the Sarajevo Roses around town (red resin filling in mortar scars indicating where people were killed during the war), from the tour guides who are no older than I am who talk about growing up in a city under siege, and by the abandoned Olympic venues – which are now surrounded by land mines and are a haunting reminder of just how transient the coming together of nations can be.
+From 1992-1995, Sarajevo was under siege, surrounded by the Serb army.
+The scars of war are visible everywhere.
+They are the damaged facades of nearly every building.
+The ubiquitous Sarajevo Roses around town (red resin filled into mortar scars indicating where people were killed).
+In the tour guides, who are no older than I am, recounting about growing up in a city under siege.
+They are the abandoned Olympic venues, former symbols of unity and glory, now surrounded by land mines as a haunting reminder of just how transient the coming together of nations can be.

-Bosnia & Herzegovina today is complicated beyond my understanding.
+Current Bosnia & Herzegovina is complicated beyond my understanding.
 It is mandated as two territories post-war – the Federation of Bosnia and Herzegovina (BiH) and the Republika Srpska (RS).
-It has 3 postal systems, 2 tax systems, and 3 governments with 3 presidents (one Bosniak, one Serb, one Croat), which has lead to the 45% official unemployment rate.
+It has three postal systems, two tax systems, and three governments with three different presidents (one Bosniak, one Serb, one Croat).
+The official unemployment rate at the time of writing this was 45%.

-Sarajevo, as the New York Times wrote last year, has a charisma that “is intoxicating, but the hustle and bustle belies a tragic past.”
+The New York Times summarized: Sarajevo has a charisma that “is intoxicating, but the hustle and bustle belies a tragic past.”

 It is hard not to fall in love with Sarajevo, but it is a city that will break your heart.